 Market prices are always changing and even the safest financial instruments carry some degree of risk.
 An investment that seems like an exciting opportunity to one person may feel dangerous and stressful to another.
 So before you start trading it's important to work out how much risk you're prepared to take on, both for each individual trade and over your trading strategy as a whole.

 Your attitude to risk usually goes hand-in-hand with your trading goals.
 For example, a trader looking to make 100% returns every year might be happy to take on increased risk to achieve the objective.
 While a more conservative investor might only want to risk a small amount of investment capital to realize 10% yearly growth.

 It's now time to get serious and look at money.
 Specifically your money and how much of it you can afford to dedicate to trading.
 This is your trading capital.

 It should go without saying, but it's vital that you don't risk more than you can afford to lose.

 While no one trades to lose money, you need to be aware that some traders do end up losing their entire trading capital and sometimes a lot more besides.
-You always need to make sure you can afford the maximum potential loss on every trade, so do the maths every time you open a position.
-And if you don't have enough at the moment, practise trading on a demo account until you do.
+You always need to make sure you can afford the maximum potential loss on every trade, so do the math every time you open a position.
+And if you don't have enough at the moment, practice trading on a demo account until you do.